 Under California wage law, non-exempt, hourly employees must be provided overtime pay at one and a half times their regular hourly rate of pay for hours worked above eight hours per work day, above 40 hours per week, and for the first eight hours worked on the seventh day of any workweek.
+If a worker believes they are being treated unfairly, hiring a Sacramento overtime pay lawyer can help.

 If an employee works over 12 hours on any work day, or over eight hours on the seventh day worked in any workweek, overtime pay at twice the employee’s regular rate of pay – or ‘double time’ – must be provided by the employer.
+If an employer refuses to pay, an overtime pay attorney can help workers receive the compensation they deserve.

 Under the federal Fair Labor Standards Act (the “FLSA”), employees must be provided time and a half overtime pay for hours worked above 40 hours in any workweek.
 For specific types of employment, different FLSA overtime triggers apply; for example, for law enforcement employees with a work period of between seven and 28 days, overtime pay starts when over 43 hours per week, or 171 hours in 28 days, are actually worked by employees.